 These days, shipping containers/Conex boxes are for more than just shipping.
 People use these containers for lots of different things, including:

-• Shipping goods over sea or rail
+- Transporting goods by sea or rail

 Which Container Should You Choose?